 The Drama for Life (DFL) Africa Research Conference constitutes one of the foremost platforms for applied drama, drama therapy, arts education, research and practice on the African continent and aims to create an inter-continental and international dialogue about the significant role applied drama and theatre can play in social transformation.
 For the past five years Drama for Life has hosted and organised the international Africa Research Conference in conjunction with varied partners.
 Each conference has developed out of issues identified by delegates and in response to important developments, and debates within the fields of Applied Drama and Theatre, Drama Therapy and Drama in Education, particular but not exclusive to the African continent.

-In 2012 the conference explored the role of applied drama and theatre interventions in conflict and post-conflict societies.
-This year’s 6th DFL Africa Research Conference ("The Unfinished Business of Truth and Reconciliation: Arts, Trauma and Healing") will build on the conference theme of 2012 in exploring the role of the arts in societies that have sought to engage in processes of truth and reconciliation, transition and change in post-conflict contexts.
-The conference will seek to expand our knowledge and understanding of the arts as a vehicle for healing and transformation.
-It will ask the questions: what role can the arts play in speaking back to the ‘unfinished business’ of societies that have committed themselves to significant change, and how can the arts contribute toward a deeper, more meaningful and long lasting process of healing within a context of trauma?
+In 2012 the conference explored the role of applied drama and theatre interventions in conflict and post-conflict societies. in 2113 6th DFL Africa Research Conference ("The Unfinished Business of Truth and Reconciliation: Arts, Trauma and Healing") built on the conference theme of the year before in exploring the role of the arts in societies that have sought to engage in processes of truth and reconciliation, transition and change in post-conflict contexts.
+It sought to expand our knowledge and understanding of the arts as a vehicle for healing and transformation.
+It asked the questions: what role can the arts play in speaking back to the ‘unfinished business’ of societies that have committed themselves to significant change, and how can the arts contribute toward a deeper, more meaningful and long lasting process of healing within a context of trauma?

 The DFL Africa Research Conference has hosted attendees from more than 20 different African countries, as well as Australia, Canada, UK, and United States of America and is the flagship event of the DFL initiative.